Terms and Conditions

 • You must have the bill payers’ permission to use this service.

 • If you have any questions or would like to increase your support or change your contact preferences, please contact the Development team at email@example.com

-Gift Aid: Increasing the Value of Your Donation As a registered charity, B:Music Ltd can claim Gift Aid on your donations (excluding Membership) – a further 25p for every £1 donated, at no extra cost you!
-In the last financial year B:Music Ltd raised an additional £10,000 from Gift Aid.
-So, if you are a UK tax payer and you haven’t already done so, please help make your donations go that extra mile by downloading, completing and returning a Gift Aid declaration (available from the menu bar).
-Once you have made a declaration and sent it back to us, it will cover all eligible donations that you have made in the last four years.
-Also, don’t forget that if you pay income tax at the higher rate, you can claim further tax relief in your tax return.
-To find information about whether you qualify for Gift Aid please download the FAQs from the menu bar.
+Gift Aid: Increasing the Value of Your Donation As a registered charity, B:Music Ltd can claim Gift Aid on your donations (excluding Membership) – an additional 25p for every £1 donated, at no extra cost you!
+In the last financial year B:Music Ltd raised a further £15,000 from Gift Aid.
+So, if you are a UK tax payer and you haven’t already done so, please help make your donations go that extra mile by completing a Gift Aid declaration next time you donate to B:Music.
+Your declaration can cover all eligible donations that you have made in the last four years.
+Also, if you pay income tax at the higher rate, you can claim further tax relief in your tax return.
+To find our more information about whether you qualify for Gift Aid, please email the Development Team at firstname.lastname@example.org.

 B:Lucky Lottery Terms & Conditions

 Full B:Lucky Lottery Terms and Conditions